deepikaaws7/Terraform/README.md

   - terraform apply

- # Check ELB comes to InService or not
+ # Checking the ELB comes to InService or not